Cruel and Unusual Punishment Injury Lawsuits

 In these cases, the correctional facility may be liable for catastrophic injury, medical malpractice, or wrongful death.

-Speak with an attorney experienced in correctional system negligence and issues.
+Speak with an attorney experienced in cruel and unusual punishment cases and issues.

 Contact the attorneys of the Harman Law Firm or call us at (404) 554-0777 or fill out the form at the top right of this page.